Pluscuamperfecto: The Spanish Tense That’s Way Easier Than It Sounds

 (He still hadn’t washed the dishes when his mom arrived.) |

-Cool Songs in Spanish to Practice the Pluscuamperfecto
+Songs in Spanish to Practice the Pluscuamperfecto

 Learning song lyrics can be a great way to hone your knowledge of Spanish grammar.
-I’ve found that singing and listening to Spanish-language music is especially helpful for nailing down those irregular verbs.
+I’ve found that singing and listening to music is especially helpful for nailing down those irregular verbs.
 Once you hear an irregular conjugation over and over again in a song, it’ll stick in your mind forever.
-Here are some songs that’ll help you master the pluscuamperfecto!

 Indicative Pluscuamperfecto

-- Franco de Vita, “Ya lo había vivido” — This song contains a number of instances of the pluscuamperfecto, including a variety of irregular and regular verbs.
+- Franco de Vita, “Ya Lo Había Vivido” — This song contains a number of instances of the pluscuamperfecto, including a variety of irregular and regular verbs.

-- Jorge Rojas, “Me había olvidado”— The song title “Me había olvidado” provides an example of correct pronoun placement when using the pluscuamperfecto: always before the conjugation of the verb haber.
+- Jorge Rojas, “Me Había Olvidado” — The song title “Me Había Olvidado” provides an example of correct pronoun placement when using the pluscuamperfecto—always before the conjugation of the verb haber.

 Subjunctive Pluscuamperfecto

-How to Practice the Pluscuamperfecto Tense
+How to Practice the Pluperfect in Spanish

 Maybe after reading this article, you’ll think, “¡Vaya! ¡Nunca había aprendido el pluscuamperfecto!”
 (Wow!
 I’d never learned the Spanish past perfect!)
 Perhaps, on the other hand, you’re thinking, “Qué aburrido, ya había aprendido todo eso.”
 (How boring, I’d already learned all of that.)